GuanceCloud/guance-docs/docs/en/integrations/aws_elb.md

 | `HTTPCode_Target_2XX_Count`, `HTTPCode_Target_3XX_Count`, `HTTPCode_Target_4XX_Count`, `HTTPCode_Target_5XX_Count` | The number of targets that are considered healthy. **Reporting criteria**: Reported if health checks are enabled. **Statistics**: The most useful statistics are Average, Minimum, and Maximum. **Dimensions**: `TargetGroup` `LoadBalancer`, `TargetGroup` `AvailabilityZone` `LoadBalancer`, `AvailabilityZone` `TargetGroup` `LoadBalancer` |
 | `TargetResponseTime`                                         | The time elapsed, in seconds, after the request leaves the load balancer until a response from the target is received.
 This is equivalent to the target_processing_time field in the access logs. **Reporting criteria**: There is a nonzero value. **Statistics**: The most useful statistics are Average and pNN.NN (percentiles). **Dimensions**: `TargetGroup` `LoadBalancer`, `TargetGroup` `AvailabilityZone` `LoadBalancer`, `AvailabilityZone` `TargetGroup` `LoadBalancer` |

 `AWS/ApplicationELB` namespace includes the following metrics for target group health.
-For more information, see [ Target group health ](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/target-group-health.html){:target="_blank"}.
+For more information, see [Target group health](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/target-group-health.html){:target="_blank"}.

 | Metric                                                         | Description                                                         |
 | :--------------------------------------------------------  --- | :------------------------------------------------------------------ |